How to Cost Your Extension

 • What size extension you want

-• The location of your home (the most expensive locations can put up the price of an extension by as much as 30% versus cheaper locations)
+• The location of your home (the most expensive locations can put up the price by as much as 30%)

-• The type of soil around the property (as if effects the foundations)
+• The type of soil around the property (as it affects foundations)

 • How much glazing you want in the extension